 \begin{lem} Let $(y,R)$ be a valuation on a separated scheme $Y$.

 (i) The set of primary valuations of $(y,R)$ is totally ordered by specialization;

-(ii) If $Y$ is also quasi-compact then $(y,R)$ admits a minimal primary specialization. \end{lem} \begin{proof} We claim that (i) follows from \ref{primrem}(iv).
-Indeed, for any $R_1$ with $R\subseteq R_1\subseteq k(y)$ there exists at most one possibility to extend $y$ to a morphism $\Spec(R_1)\to Y$.
-So, if we have two primary specializations $(y',R')$ and $(y'',R'')$ corresponding to valuation rings $R\subseteq R_1,R_2\subseteq k(y)$, then without loss of generality we have that $R_1\subseteq R_2$ and the unique morphism $\Spec(R_2)\to Y$ is obtained by localizing the morphism $\Spec(R_1)\to Y$.
-So, $y'$ specializes $y''$, and everything reduces to affine theory of primary specializations on $\calO_{Y,y'}$, see \ref{primrem}(i).
-To prove (ii) we note that $(y,R)$ admits a minimal primary specialization because the set of all specializations $\{(y_i,R_i)\}_{i\in I}$ is such that the set of points $\{y_i\}_{i\in I}$ is ordered with respect to specialization.
-By quasi-compactness there exists a point $\oy$ specializing all $y_i$'s.
-So, the claim reduces to the affine theory on $\calO_{Y,\oy}$, see \ref{primrem}(ii). \end{proof}
+(ii) If $Y$ is also quasi-compact then $(y,R)$ admits a minimal primary specialization. \end{lem} \begin{proof} We claim that (i) follows from Remark \ref{primrem}(iv).
+Indeed, for any $R'$ with $R\subseteq R'\subseteq k(y)$ there exists at most one possibility to extend $y$ to a morphism $\Spec(R')\to Y$.
+So, if we have two primary specializations $(y_1,R_1)$ and $(y_2,R_2)$ corresponding to valuation rings $R\subseteq R',R''\subseteq k(y)$, then without loss of generality we have that $R'\subseteq R''$ and the unique morphism $\Spec(R'')\to Y$ is obtained by localizing the morphism $\Spec(R')\to Y$.
+Thus, $y_1$ is a specialization of $y_2$, and everything reduces to affine theory of primary specializations on $\calO_{Y,y_1}$, see Remark \ref{primrem}(i).
+To prove (ii) we note that $(y,R)$ admits a minimal primary specialization because if $\{(y_i,R_i)\}_{i\in I}$ denotes the set of all primary specializations then the set of kernels $\{y_i\}_{i\in I}$ is totally ordered with respect to specialization.
+By quasi-compactness there exists a point $\oy\in Y$ which is a specialization all $y_i$'s.
+So, the claim reduces to the affine theory on $\calO_{Y,\oy}$, see Remark \ref{primrem}(ii). \end{proof}

 Finally, taking a morphism $f:Y\to X$ into account, by a {\em primary specialization} of an $X$-valuation $\bfy=(y,R,\phi)$ we mean an $X$-valuation $\obfy=(\oy,\oR,\ophi)$ such that $(\oy,\oR)$ is a primary specialization of $(y,R)$ and the image of $\ophi$ in $X$ is contained in the image of $\phi$ in $X$.
 Primary specialization is a particular case of a specialization relation in $\Spa(Y,X)$.
 An $X$-valuation $(y,R,\phi)$ (resp. a valuation $(y,R)$) on $Y$ is called {\em minimal} if it has no non-trivial primary specializations.